Question 16: Were the cells in the infused product selected / modified / engineered prior to infusion?

 T-cell receptor: Heterodimeric antigen receptors present on the surface of T-cells.
 Continue with question 31.

 Other genetic manipulation: Other genetic manipulation that does not fit into a category listed above.
-Specify the other genetic manipulation in question 30.
+Specify the other genetic manipulation in question 30 and continue with question 31.
 An example of another genetic manipulation is EGFR (epidermal growth factor receptor).

 Question 31: Was the product manipulated to recognize a specific target/antigen?